Pros and Cons of Using Focus Groups Within Your Research

 • It is used for collecting information from a large sample size.

-• Cons of using Focus Group in the Research
+Cons of Using Focus Groups in the Research

 Focus Group has some cons.
-These are highlighted through its application within the Research Field.
+These are highlighted through their application within the Research Field.
 Some of its drawbacks are as follows;

 • The researcher has less control over the study aspects.

-• Sometimes it isn’t easy to analyses large sampled data.
+• Sometimes it isn’t easy to analyze extensive sampled data.

-• It takes time in interpreting the results.
+• It takes time to interpret the results.

 • It involves high cost.